prog4biol/pfb2019/README.md

 #### A quicker/better way to run python scripts

-If you make your script exectuable, you can run it without typing `python3` first.
+If you make your script executable, you can run it without typing `python3` first.
 Use `chmod` to change the permissions on the script like this

 `chmod +x test.py`